thibaut1998e/ELOY_FRION_texture_synthetis/README2.md

 ## Acknowledgments

-This implementation is based on the foundational work by Gatys et al., which introduced the concept of using deep CNNs for artistic style transfer and texture generation.
+This work is a re-implementationof the foundational work by Gatys et al., which introduced the concept of using deep CNNs for artistic style transfer and texture generation.